List of federal judges appointed by George H. W. Bush

 Following is a list of all Article III United States federal judges appointed by President George H. W. Bush during his presidency.
 All information is derived from the Biographical Directory of Federal Judges, a public-domain publication of the Federal Judicial Center.
-In total Bush appointed 193 Article III federal judges, including two Justices to the Supreme Court of the United States, 42 judges to the United States Courts of Appeals, 148 judges to the United States district courts and one judge to the United States Court of International Trade.
+In total Bush appointed 193 Article III federal judges, including two justices to the Supreme Court of the United States, 42 judges to the United States Courts of Appeals, 148 judges to the United States district courts and one judge to the United States Court of International Trade.

 Additionally, eight Article I federal judicial appointments are listed, six to the United States Court of Appeals for Veterans Claims and two to the United States Court of Federal Claims.
 Other Article I appointments by President Bush are not listed.

-Eleven of Bush’s appointees remain in active service in the roles to which Bush appointed them: Supreme Court Justice Clarence Thomas, five appeals court judges and five district court judges.
+Seven of Bush's appointees remain in active service in the roles to which Bush appointed them: Justice Clarence Thomas, four appeals court judges and two district court judges.
 One district judge and one appellate judge remain in active service on the Supreme Court by appointment of later presidents.